Roboy/memory/docs/Usage/3_troubleshooting.rst

     Exception in thread "pool-1-thread-22" com.google.gson.JsonSyntaxException:
     java.lang.IllegalStateException: Expected a string but was BEGIN_OBJECT at line 1 column 11 path $.label

 Check if the JSON query is type valid: JSON array instead of object is recieved.
 Change the respective values.
-Refer to :ref:`roboy-protocol:`.
+Refer to :ref:`roboy-protocol`.

 **Complex types are initialized with primitive types in JSON query**::

     Exception in thread "pool-1-thread-21" com.google.gson.JsonSyntaxException:
     java.lang.IllegalStateException: Expected BEGIN_ARRAY but was STRING at line 1 column 35 path $.properties[0]

 Check if the JSON query is type valid: primitive objects instead of JSON arrays are recieved.
 Change the respective values.
-Refer to :ref:`roboy-protocol:`.
+Refer to :ref:`roboy-protocol`.

 **Wrong complex type is applied on initialization in JSON query**::